DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: After 3 days of stop I resumed the journey where I left it: the Memory Game to deliver within next week.
 I modified a few things and discarded the rest.
 I added some styling and effects.
 Then, I studied the documentation of NumPy and practiced for one hour.

 **Thoughts:** I plan to complete the project in the next days and then continuing with the lessons.
 I also intend to dedicate at least a couple of hours per day to Python libraries for Data Science.

+### Day 44: 2018 March 20, Tuesday

+**Today's Progress**: I started a great tutorial on how to properly use GitHub, and I realized how wrong I've been doing it for all this time.
+Time to amend then.
+I completed a PataTaP Clone project (with paper.js and howler.js) and I learned how to test a website locally so as to avoid CORS issues.
+In order to achieve this, I researched a lot and I finally managed to configure the IIS on my computer and add/bind the site correctly.
+It took me a while but I'm happy with the results.

+**Thoughts:** I plan to modify the PataTap Clone project in order to make the code more efficient, and I also want to add different animations and shapes.
+The main focus shall be on the Memory Game project though.